DragonflyStats/Projects/Conferences/2026_Sponsors.md

-Sponsors
+### Sponsors

-Other potential collaborators include:
+Regarding sponsorship for useR!
+2026:

+* Please contact the Austrian Bank of Raiffeisen, which sponsored in 2024.

+* Also reach out to David Goel, who may have insights into potential sponsors from Paris.

+* Additionally, contact David from Catawiki in the Netherlands.

-Joy Now Abaddan (works with a sports science company in Galway)
+* Joy Now Abaddan (works with a sports science company in Galway)

-Jumping Rivers
+* Jumping Rivers

-Coillte Kevin O'Brien's Forestry Company
+* Coillte Kevin O'Brien's Forestry Company

-GitHub / Wolf
+* GitHub / Wolf

-Posit
+* Posit

-Various pharmaceutical companies
+* Various pharmaceutical companies

-VSN International
+* VSN International